-Full disclosure: that was me asking the question.
+Full disclosure: that was me asking the question, some time ago.

 Gmail’s tabbed inbox

 Above the inbox is a series of tabs, one for each of these categories: